maibennett/website_github/exampleSite/content/projects/nfl.md

 ## Research Assistant

 A research assistant is needed to spearhead the data collection portion of this project and participate in the data analysis.
+There is some centralized data availability for high school statistics, but a large portion of it will have to be scraped.

 Expected skills and characteristics: